akber777/flappy-bird/README.md

 (o.o)
 (> <)

-A simple Flappy Bird game clone where you control a bird and try to navigate through pipes.
-The goal is to fly as far as possible without hitting the pipes or the ground.
+A simple Flappy Bird game

 ### Technologies Used